Medical questions & health advice by licensed doctors

-Should I see a Dermatologist for scalp burning and hair loss
+"Should I see a Dermatologist for scalp burning and hair loss"

 I am a 42 year old woman.
 My scalp has been burning itching and I have lost my hair.
 Should I see a dermatologist?

 This is in some ways good news, because it means that if you can diagnose and reverse the process that is causing the scalp inflammation, the hair loss should resolve spontaneously.
 One of the most common causes of the scalp symptoms you have would be seborrheic dermatitis.
 This is an inflammatory condition of the oily parts of the skin like the scalp and facial creases.
 It leads to redness, itching, scaling (and hair loss).
 It can sometimes be treated with simple dandruff shampoos, if it is not too serious, but most cases require steroid lotions or shampoos and maybe antifungal lotions prescribed by your doctor.
 Other possibilities would be tinea capitis, which is a fungal infection of the scalp, and folliculitis, or bacterial infections of the hair bases.
 Your doctor will be able to figure out which of these is going on.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.